What is Virtual Care?

 The VCTC Wagon Wheel

 The most accurate way to visualize a virtual care team conference is as a wagon wheel.
-At the center of this wheel is the child-- their medical complexities and needs are the priority.
+At the center of this wheel is the child.
+The child's medical complexities and needs are the priority.

 The spokes of the wagon wheel are the care providers.
-What is unique about this program is the way that each care provider works with the others to create a personalized plan for the care of the patient.
+The VCTC program is unique in way each care provider works with the others to create a personalized plan for the care of the patient.